collocations.org

 open

-The prime minister will open the debate.
+The president will open the debate.

 The government lost the debate in the House of Commons.